 Football is one of the most commonly cited sports for brain injuries, but any activity with fast moving objects or physical impact can result in concussions and more complex brain injuries.

 - Defective Products

 When machines and products malfunction, any resulting projectiles may strike the head and cause injury.

-In 2010, TBI- related emergency department visits saw record highs of 715.7 visits per 100,000 US population.
-These circumstances are often extremely complex because the injuries may not manifest for days, weeks, or months after an incident takes place.
+TBI-related injuries are often extremely complex because they may not manifest for days, weeks, or months after an incident takes place.
 As soon as you obtain a brain injury diagnosis, seek legal advice to ensure any claim you file falls within the statute of limitations in the State of Louisiana.